minozzi/minozzi.github.io/index.md

 ## About Me

 I am a Professor in the Department of Political Science at The Ohio State University.
-I earned my Ph.D. from the Stanford University Graduate School of Business in 2006.
-My research focuses on the intersection of preferences, beliefs, and communication, and how these factors shape politics and policy.
+My research focuses on the intersection of preferences, beliefs, and communication, and how these factors shape politics and policy, and my work has been published in journals including *American Political Science Review*, *American Journal of Political Science*, *Journal of Politics*, *Proceedings of the National Academy of Sciences*, and *Science*.

 ## Research Interests